Kristy-Stallings/Schoolwork/Spring21/ProgrammingFunds3/Recursion/README.md

 Recursion - is a technique for elegant solutions to problems that can't use loops

-Base Case - or stopping condition, is a recusrsive method solving the simplest case
+Base Case - or stopping condition, is a recursive method solving the simplest case

 Recursive call - new problem (subproblem) resembles original rpoblem, method calls fresh copy of itself to work smaller problem